 Mt.
 San Jacinto State Park offers 54 miles of hiking trails located within a 14,000 acre pristine wilderness, one of the last in California.
 All trails are accessed by exiting the Mountain Station and descending a concrete pathway less than a mile to Long Valley.
-In Long Valley there are picnic tables, water, Ranger Station, flush toilets and some easy trails.
+In Long Valley there are picnic tables, Ranger Station, flush toilets and some easy trails.

 The State Park has issued an update for all open and closed trails.

 Please click to view